YCChenVictor/blog-frontend/_posts/software/data_structure_and_algorithm/2022-05-23-linked-list.md

 * Information:
   * Example: from [1, 4, 6, 3, 2, 7, 4, 8, 3] to [1, 4, 6, 3, 2, 7, 8]
   * You can remove any duplicate nodes you want as long as the result are all unique values
-* Edge cases: Only one node in this linkedlist
+* Edge cases: Only one node in this linked list
 * Brute force: compare each node with the rest linked nodes
 * Best time complexity: Because we need to traverse all the nodes to read their values at least once, the time complexity will be at least O(n).
 * Code example